wp-plugins/cs-shop/readme.txt

 * The first release version.

 == Upgrade Notice ==

+= 0.9.3 =
+This is a simple fix of source code.

 = 0.9.2 =
 Reduce the number of queries, and improve response time.